LeisureLink/consul-kv-sync/README.md

 # consul-kv-sync

 Synchronizes a json document with key-value pairs in Consul.
+Will add, update, and *delete* keys as necessary.

 Usage: